-Figure 3: Location of Highways England Nitrogen Dioxide Monitoring in Chideock, showing exceedances in 2019
+Figure 3: Location of Highways England nitrogen dioxide monitoring in Chideock, showing exceedances in 2019

-This AQAP focuses on Chideock with measures to reduce emissions on the A35.
-Although the focus of the LAQM regime is to achieve the air quality objectives at hotspot locations such as in Chideock, it is also recognised that in order to improve the health of residents more widely, a reduction in emissions of both NO2 and particulate matter (PM)4 more widely across the district would have greater benefit.
+This air quality action plan focuses on Chideock with measures to reduce emissions on the A35.
+Although the focus of the Local Air Quality Management regime is to achieve the air quality objectives at hotspot locations such as in Chideock, it is also recognised that to improve the health of residents more widely, a reduction in emissions of both nitrogen dioxide and particulate matter more widely across the Dorset Council area would have greater benefit.
 Exposure to air pollution over a period of years is thought to be the strongest driver of health impacts.
 However, current legislation and policy do not deal with exposure effectively.
-Exceedances of targets, such as air quality objectives, provide the clearest means of communication but do not reflect the evidence that there is no "safe" level for air pollutants such as PM{2.5} and probably NO2.
-This AQAP therefore not only provides actions specific to Chideock, but also provides more strategic
+Exceedances of targets, such as air quality objectives, provide the clearest means of communication but do not reflect the evidence that there is no "safe" level for air pollutants such as particulate matter with a size of 2.5 microns or less and probably nitrogen dioxide.
+This air quality action plan therefore not only provides actions specific to Chideock, but also provides more strategic measures to ensure that emissions gradually reduce across Dorset which should ensure that air quality management areas are not required in the future

-$^{^4}$ PM is made up of small airborne particles, with PM ${10}$ specifically particulate matter less than 10 micrometres in aerodynamic diameter and PM ${2.5}$ particulate matter less than 2.5 micrometres in aerodynamic diameter.
-In terms of health effects, the larger fractions of PM ${10}$ are thought to be able to penetrate into the upper airways, while PM ${2.5}$ can penetrate deeper into the lungs.
-Both contain much smaller particles which, although they have very little mass, are far more numerous and can penetrate all areas of the lungs and even pass into the bloodstream measures to ensure that emissions gradually reduce across Dorset which should ensure that AQMAs are not required in the future
+$^4$ PM is made up of small airborne particles, with PM10 specifically particulate matter less than 10 micrometres in aerodynamic diameter and PM2.5 particulate matter less than 2.5 micrometres in aerodynamic diameter.
+In terms of health effects, the larger fractions of PM10 are thought to be able to penetrate into the upper airways, while PM2.5 can penetrate deeper into the lungs.
+Both contain much smaller particles which, although they have very little mass, are far more numerous and can penetrate all areas of the lungs and even pass into the bloodstream

-3 Dorset Council's Air Quality Priorities
+Dorset Council's air quality priorities